-The United States faces a growing and troubling problem when it comes to injuries and deaths from pedestrian-involved collisions, and this is especially true in Washington state.
+The United States faces a growing and troubling problem when it comes to injuries and deaths from pedestrian accidents, and this trend is especially true in Washington state.

 In the Evergreen State, pedestrian crashes occur most frequently in urban areas where pedestrian activity and traffic volumes are high.
 Rural areas can have their own set of complications for pedestrians as well.
 In those less-populated areas, there are often no sidewalks, shoulders, or paths that serve as a guide for pedestrians to use, which significantly increases the odds of a collision.

 Weekends are understandably associated with a higher frequency of collisions involving a pedestrian — almost half of all reported pedestrian collisions occur on a Friday, Saturday, or Sunday.
 There also appear to be seasonal trends when it comes to the frequency of these types of accidents.
 September through January have the highest numbers of nationwide pedestrian fatalities due to fewer daylight hours, as well as weather conditions.